-Back in February of last year Comcast announced that it would be buying Time Warner Cable and now the company has confirmed that the deal will not be going ahead.
+Back in February of last year, Comcast announced that it would be buying Time Warner Cable.
+However, the company has now confirmed that the deal will not be going ahead.

-Comcast has previously announced a deal between the two companies that was worth $45 billion, the reason the deal fell through was due to concerns by the FCC and the Government.
+Comcast had previously announced a deal between the two companies that was worth $45 billion.
+The reason the deal fell through was due to concerns raised by the FCC and the Government.

 “Today, we move on,” Comcast chairman and CEO Brian Roberts said.
 “Of course, we would have liked to bring our great products to new cities, but we structured this deal so that if the government didn’t agree, we could walk away.”